Skip to main content

 Option 1: Hosting a treasure hunt

-1. Before this session, use a reliable and accurate source to gather different facts about a specific faith, belief or faith-based event.
-You could use one of the ways suggested below to find a speaker to help find someone to verify your facts.
-They could be handwritten or printed out.
+1. Before this session, use a reliable and accurate source, such as BBC Bitesize, to gather different facts about a specific faith, belief or faith-based event.
+You could also find someone in your local community to verify your facts.

-2. Before the session starts, hide the facts around the meeting place, making sure they're accessible to everyone.
+3. Before the session starts, hide each fact around the meeting place, making sure they're accessible to everyone.

 Option 2: Inviting a speaker